iTzCrutchie/iTzCrutchie/README.md

 # Hi there 👋

-If you cant already tell i go by Crutchie.
+If you cant already tell I go by Crutchie.

 ## Mostly used tools and programing languages